 7. Practical island

 How great is this kitchen island?
-It’s such a practical storage solution because it’s got room for almost anything There are two large open spaces on either side for seating and storage on the other sides for holding larger dishes and pots, plenty of cabinets and drawers.
+It’s such a practical storage solution because it’s got room for almost anything.
+One side can be for seating and storage.
+The other side can be for holding larger dishes.
 The huge timber benchtop is perfect for preparing food.

 8. Coloured aga stove